-Most of us recognize Stanley Tucci from either his quick-witted character, Nigel, in the The Devil Wears Prada, or as the flashy Caesar Flickerman in The Hunger Games.
-Based upon how he's casted and how he carries himself, Tucci comes across as a rather professional type of guy with a strong stage presence.
+Most of us recognize Stanley Tucci from either his quick-witted character, Nigel, in The Devil Wears Prada, or as the flashy Caesar Flickerman in The Hunger Games.
+Based upon how he's cast and how he carries himself, Tucci comes across as a rather professional type of guy with a strong stage presence.
 That being said, having him voice-over a flashy and exciting AT&T commercial such as this one, makes perfect sense.

 Matt Damon - TD Ameritrade

 In 2012, mega-star Matt Damon became the voice for TD Ameritrade, and before him, actor Sam Waterston played the role of TD's frontman.
 Damon was chosen in an effort to try to add more edge to their image, and better compete with their competitors.

 Could Your Brand Marketing Use A Celebrity Boost?

 Celebrities can elevate a brand with just the sound of their voice, and the power of their image.

 There are several options for brands who want to partner with celebrities -- and not necessarily spend six figures in doing so.
 From product placement on TV to sponsoring the events celebrities attend, to social media partnerships, brands today have tremendous options for leveraging that star quality on their own brand.
 Be sure to check out these blogs our team wrote on how to best work with celebrities!

 - 6 Steps To Safeguard Celebrity Endorsement Partnerships.8 Steps to Leverage Celebrity Talent To A Brand's Advantage

 - Agency Interview: Los Angeles Business Journal Celebrity Swag Bags